roytang/blog/content/post/2022/03/context-collapse/index.md

 ---

 The internet might be a better place if we could all feel comfortable being ourselves online.
+Perhaps that starts with all of us being kinder to other internet strangers by default.